Adldap2/Adldap2-Laravel/readme.md

 $user->save();
 ```

-Or you can inject the Adldap interface into your controllers:
+Or you can inject the Adldap interface into your controllers, which gives
+you access to all of your LDAP connections and resources.

 ```php
 use Adldap\AdldapInterface;